The Student & Youth Department aims to establish a community and network for progressive students and youth in South Africa.

 IFAA’s Student and Youth department runs regular reading circles throughout the year.
 This is part of our aim to deepen the youth’s intellectual engagement with progressive social theory.

 In 2018 IFAA is conducting a fortnightly book Club on Vivek Chibber’s “Post-Colonial Theory and the Specter of Capital” and Eddie Webster and Karin Pampallis (ed) “The Unresolved National Question in South Africa.”

 Reading Circles are convened by IFAA at the request of members of the IFAA Student and Youth Network.
 To become a part of our reading circle please contact Rekang at firstname.lastname@example.org.

 The IFAA Student and Youth department prepares and delivers courses on political history and theory, with a particular focus on South African and African issues at large.

-In 2017, IFAA, in collaboration with INDONI ACTT ran a Politics and Identity Course for Indoni Dance, Arts and Leadership Academy.
+IFAA works in collaboration with INDONI ACTT to run a Politics, History and Identity Course for Indoni Dance, Arts and Leadership Academy.
 The course has focused on the intersection of identity, the arts and politics.
-Our goal is to promote civic engagement and engender a progressive political consciousness in these young students.
+Our goal is to promote civic engagement, leadership, social consciousness and political awareness.

 The Progressive Corner provides a platform for the dissemination of progressive theories and perspectives in a non-sectarian way.
 We publish essays and produce podcasts on current affairs, social theory, and political and economic history.
 This is a public forum for students by students.

 We encourage the free and open exchange of ideas with the intention to promote critical analysis of economic and social problems confronting South Africa, the rest of the African continent, and the globe at large.